-Using weather data from local remote automated weather stations (RAWS) and GIS data obtained from Landfire, we created a maps that illustrate potential flame lengths in the assessment area for average (50th percentile) and extreme (90th percentile) weather conditions.
+Using weather data from local remote automated weather stations (RAWS) and GIS data obtained from Landfire, we obtained information about potential flame lengths in the assessment area for average (50th percentile) and extreme (90th percentile) weather conditions.
 Fire moving through the forest canopy (active crowning) and other types of extreme fire behavior are not represented in this analysis.